-The boys' soccer team won the River Valley Athletic League championship game on Sunday, November 2 against Eagle Hill School with a score of 2-0...
+The boys' varsity basketball team won the River Valley Athletic League championship at home on February 12...

 Competitive or recreational sports at Putney are valued for fostering individual skills and strengths.
 Sports do not conflict with art activities, so there is no need to choose between one or the other.
 The school's rural hilltop location provides superb outdoor recreational facilities.
 There are seven acres of playing fields, a new riding stable, ring and jumps, a swimming and skating pond, a serious weight-training and exercise facility, 25 kilometers of groomed cross-country trails, and even more kilometers of the Connecticut River for crew.